jeffreyhanson/jeffreyhanson.github.io/_posts/experiences/2015-11-02-ra-rfuller-lab.md

 categories: experiences
 ---

 I was primarily responsible for producing tidal flat maps for the East-Australasian Flyway.
-To acheive this, I compiled databases of LANDSAT satellite images and processed spatial data.
-This work resulted in the upcomming publication Djhanal-Adams _et al._ (under revision).
+To achieve this, I compiled databases of LANDSAT satellite images and processed spatial data.
+This work resulted in the upcoming publication Djhanal-Adams _et al._ (under revision).
 Additionally, during this time I helped compile a global database of protected areas using data from the World Database on Protected Areas and additional sources.